MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/accounts-payable/set-up-positive-pay-ER.md

 This topic explains how to set up positive pay and generate positive pay files by using Electronic reporting.

 > [!NOTE]
-> Before using the **Generage bank positive pay file** function, you will need to refresh the entity list first.
+> Before using the **Generate bank positive pay file** function, you will need to refresh the entity list first.
 > Go to **Data management > Import / Export > Framework parameters**
 > **Entity settings** FastTab, select **Refresh entity list**.